MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

 `mapped_type` is a synonym for the template parameter `Type`.

-For more information on `Type` see the [multimap Class](../standard-library/multimap-class.md) topic.
+For more information on `Type`, see the [multimap Class](../standard-library/multimap-class.md) topic.

 ### Example